jbatson5/SCALE-test/docs/MAVRIC.rst

 Monte Carlo calculation.
 MAVRIC also prepares the forward and adjoint cross sections when needed.
 The steps of a MAVRIC sequence are listed in :numref:`Mavric-sequence`.
-The user can instruct MAVRIC to run this whole sequence of steps or just some subset of the steps—in order to verify the intermediate steps or to reuse previously calculated quantities in a new analyses.
+The user can instruct MAVRIC to run this whole sequence of steps or just some subset of the steps to verify the intermediate steps or to reuse previously calculated quantities in a new analyses.